mfwolffe/mfwolffe.github.io/_pages/music.md

   <figure>
     <img src="../images/mahler-bernstein-wall.png" alt="6th grade Matt">
     <figcaption>
-      Nearly a decade later, and still a student, but with money from working as a TA and tutor, I bought that box set, and used the record sleeves as wall art (The records are still protected).
+      Nearly a decade later, with money from working as a TA and tutor, I bought that box set and used the record sleeves as wall art (The records are still protected).
     </figcaption>
   </figure>
 </div>